fizge/1-SENECA-UDC_Coil_Proyect/background_doc.md

 The documentation team members are:

-- Cristine Buizon: Writer of the GitHub documentation (Introduction, Project Background, What is AI, What is Linear Regression) and the README.
+- Cristine Buizon: Writer of the GitHub documentation (Introduction, Project Background, AI, Machine Learning, and Linear Regression) and the README.
 - Hasti Noushabadi: Writer of the GitHub documentation (Project Background, Agile Development Process, and Project Specific Information) the and README.